hpgavin/HPGdaac/README.md

 ---------------

 After executing the command line ...
 ```
 HPGdaac <test configuration filename> <measured data filename>
 ```

-... **HPGdaac** configures the internal parameters of the HPADDA, opens a window for plotting the data in real time, and asks if the user is ready.
+... **HPGdaac** configures the internal parameters of the HPADDA analog-to-digital converter, opens a window for plotting the data in real time, and asks if the user is ready.
 Pressing "[enter]" or "Y [enter]" intiates the test.
-Measured data is displayed to the screen the instant it is measured, and when the test is complete
+Digitized data is displayed to the screen the instant it is measured.
+When the test is complete
-**HPGdaac** writes the data to the measured data file (a plain text file) in which the provided *measured data filename* is appended by a date-time stamp of the test.
+**HPGdaac** writes the data to the measured data file (a plain text file) in which the provided *<measured data filename>* is appended by a date-time stamp of the test.
 The user may then choose to delete or retain the data file.

 ### Measured data file header and format

 Every data file created by **HPGdaac** has a standard twelve-line header and columns of space delimited data in units of least significant bit (LSB).
+The WaveShare HPADDA board implements a (8 channel, 24 bit) ADS1256 analog-to-digital converter.
+A voltage value of 0 corresponse to an digital value of 0 and a voltage value ofequal to the measurement range  corresponse to a digital value of   2<sup>23</sup>-1 (8388607).
+The digitized voltage increment for a five volt measuring range is 5/(2<sup>23</sup>-1), about 0.6 micro-volts.

 For example, running ...
 ```
 HPGdaac test.cfg  data123
 ```
-... at 3:14:16 on Tuesday March 14, 2023, with the *test configuration file* shown above, results in a **raw** data file which has a header of 12 lines ...
+... at 3:14:16 on Tuesday March 14, 2023, with the *test configuration file* shown above, results in a **raw** data file with a header of 12 lines ...

 ```
 % Tue  Mar 14 03:14:16 2023